resource/Front-End-Standards/Stylesheets/CSS.md

 ### Avoid Over Commenting
-Don't over comment, as most CSS should be self-explanatory; too much commenting detracts from readability.
+Don't over comment, as most CSS should be self-explanatory.
+Too much commenting detracts from readability.

 ```css
 /* bad */